plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Player Card Zones/Gear.md

 ---

-A Player's **Gear** is a faceup pile where they keep their Component.
+A Player's **Gear** is a faceup pile of cards where Components are kept.

 Players can only have one negative Load card with the **Pack** card type and one negative Load card with the **Body** card type in their Gear.
 Players can have two negative Load cards with the **One-Hand** card type or one negative Load card with the **Two-Hand** card type in their Gear.